Problematy/goodmap/README.md

 Map engine to serve all the people ;)

+## Setup

+### System dependencies
+To run goodmap instance you'll need to install those dependencies:
+- python 3.10
+- poetry 1.20

+### Project dependencies
+We use `poetry` to serve project dependencies.
+To install all needed python dependencies:
+* go to project directory
+* use `poetry install`

 ## Running App locally

+### TL;DR
+If you don't want to go through all the configuration, e.g. you just simply want to test if everything works, you can simply run app with test dataset provided in `tests/e2e_tests` directory:

+> poetry run flask --app 'goodmap.goodmap:create_app(config_path="./tests/e2e_tests/e2e_test_config.yml")' run

 ### Configuration

-Rename config-template.yml to config.yml and change it's contents according to your needs.
+If you want to serve app with your configuration rename config-template.yml to config.yml and change its contents according to your needs.
 Values descriptions you can find inside config-template.yml.

-### Backend

-All dependencies are specified in __pyproject.toml__ file.
-To install them in your onw environment:
-* go to project directory
-* use `poetry install`
-* get into poetry shell `poetry shell`
-* Run `FLASK_ENV=development;FLASK_APP=goodmap.goodmap flask run`

-### Frontend (optional)
-In production environment javascript is served as static files, but for ease of development you can run javascript server locally:
-* go to frontend directory
-* install all dependencies with `nmp install`
-* run server with `npm run serve`
-* set `development_overwrites` for wanted endpoints, otherwise application will use compiled files.
+Afterwards run it with:
+> poetry run flask --app 'goodmap.goodmap' --debug run

 ## Database